huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Informix.md

 ## Logical Log Configuration Guidelines

-You must perform Logical log configuration in such manner that Informix logical logs do not get overwritten fast enough before Blitzz Replicant has finished consuming them.
+You must perform Logical log configuration in such manner that Informix logical logs do not get overwritten fast enough before Arcion Replicant has finished consuming them.
 To know about the general Informix guidelines for managing logical logs, see [Managing logical-log files](https://www.ibm.com/support/knowledgecenter/SSGU8G_14.1.0/com.ibm.admin.doc/ids_admin_0713.htm#ids_admin_0713) on IBM Informix Documentation.

-Blitzz replicant recommends the following:
+Arcion replicant recommends the following:

 - It is important to have a sufficiently large `DBSPACE`(s) configured to hold logical logs corresponding to the transaction activity that is done for a few days to a week duration.
 The higher the logical log space configured, the more is the resiliency of CDC based replication for the failures with the error code CDC_E_LSN ( Data at the requested log sequence number is unavailable for capture).
 E.g. A DBSPACE can be added with following using `DBACCESS`:
   ```